FarhangAmaji/versatileAnn/devDocs/projectTodos.md

 - universal seed in dataprep and BrazingTorch; it should not mess the funcs which take seed as arg; ofc it seems easy to solve it with `if` seed as arg is None then use universal seed; maybe load should set universal seed too
 - brazingTorch should be separated from the rest of the project
 - related to modelDifferentiator and architectures: we may save performance of each arch of models with the same name in .csv file(ofc we have tensorboard but this one also may be useful)
-- change todo conventions: remove cccDevStruct and cccDevAlgo and add ccY(=ccWhy) and ccWhat maybe with 1,2,3; also change the
+- change todo conventions: remove ccc1 and ccc1 and add ccY(=ccWhy) and ccWhat maybe with 1,2,3; also change the
 # minor
 - is it possible to cache some data for tests? for i.e. creating some dataloaders takes so much time, and theyre used in many tests
 - (not needed because we want to provide a package like pandas which should work on any machine)add .dockerfile(but how docker is going to be useful, we are not running some commands and we are providing a frame work and libraries)